RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 The folder with the output file can be found at: ```cgMLST_200```.
 This folder contains four files "cgMLST.tsv; cgMLSTschema.txt; mdata_stats.tsv and Presence_Absence.tsv".

 The folder with targets of cgMLST the file can be found at: ```cgMLST_200/cgMLSTschema.txt``` contains the list of 2653 genes in the core genome defined as targets of cgMLST.
+The list with the 2653 cgMLST target genes with the path added for each locus fasta file to be searched in the schema_seed folder is in the folder:```cgMLST_200/gene_targets.txt```

 ## Step 5: Minimum Spanning Tree